 It’s an oldie, but in case you haven’t seen this video…

-So why then, when you get your induction cooktop set up at home, do your find that the cooktop surface gets hot?
+So why then, when you get your induction cooktop set up at home, would you worry about the cooktop surface getting hot to touch?

 Understanding where the heat comes from and where it goes is the key to understanding how your induction cooktop works to heat your food and why the surface might be warm or hot when you touch it.

-Induction cooktops use friction to produce heat.
-This happens when a coil in the cooktop is energized, which turns it into an electromagnet.
+Induction cooktops use vibration to produce heat.
+This happens when a coil in the cooktop is energized through electromagnetism.
+A visual best explains this…

 You probably wouldn’t take a pot full of boiling water, simmering stew, or some other hot food directly from the stovetop to your granite countertop or your wooden kitchen table.